Chapter 1 : I Know What You Did

 Narcissa's voice echoes loudly in the Forbidden Forest, her mirth impossible to conceal.
 Her long hair waves in the wind behind her as she runs, ignoring the sound of broken branches crunching underneath her snow boots.

-“Doesn't it hurt, Narci?” a voice shouts from behind her, and Narcissa flinches at the blatant use of a nickname only reserved for her mother, Druella and her sisters, Bellatrix and Andromeda.
+“Doesn't it hurt, Narci?” a voice shouts from behind her, and Narcissa flinches at the blatant use of a nickname only reserved for her mother, Druella, and her sisters, Bellatrix and Andromeda.
 But she knows that she must not reveal her true emotions – at least, not to an enemy masquerading as a friend – and plasters a false smile upon her face before turning at the other girl standing behind her.

 Most witches, Narcissa knows, would be flattered to have an admirer such as Poppy Carlisle.
 Even though Poppy is in seventh year with Andromeda, and therefore is two years older than Narcissa, she still endeavours to be just like the fifteen-year-old.
-Narcissa thought that it was wonderful; even considered Poppy's devotion to be a sign of her own gracefulness and perfection, thinking that if other people want desperately to be just like her it surely must be a sign of the ultimate worship.
+Narcissa thought that it was wonderful; she even considered Poppy's devotion to be a sign of her own gracefulness and perfection, thinking that if other people want desperately to be just like her, it surely must be a sign of the ultimate worship.

 “No,” she answers with such gaiety that Poppy's expression turns uncertain.
 “It doesn't hurt that the Malfoys wish for Lucius to marry you.”

 She does not understand the confusion on Poppy's face, but it does not matter.
-She understands the reason for the Malfoys' decision; they are searching for a blonde witch of noble and ancient blood, who possesses excellent societal manners and is intelligent enough to engage Lucius' friends in conversation, but dutiful enough to never dare forge a career of her own.
+She understands the reason for the Malfoys' decision: They are searching for a blonde witch of noble and ancient blood, who possesses excellent societal manners and is intelligent enough to engage Lucius' friends in conversation, but dutiful enough to never dare forge a career of her own.

 Once, Narcissa was the only woman who fitted Abraxas Malfoy's criteria, but with her imitation of Narcissa, Poppy became a contender in the battle of the betrothals.
 And Poppy won, solely because she does not possess a younger cousin shamefully Sorted into Gryffindor.
 But Narcissa does, and Narcissa has lost – not just a marriage into the richest, most distinguished family in modern wizarding society, but the man she loves.